BryanKoo/english-inflection/README.md

 * Apply rule according to word endings, vowels and consonant phonetics.

 ## Caveats
+* Do not check whether the input is proper or not for each inflections.
+  * input word may not be English word like 'alskdjf'
+  * input word for conjugation may not be verb
+  * proper input word should be guranteed by caller of the module
 * Syllable counting may not be accurate
   * inflection error due to wrong syllable counting can be handled by adding irregular inflection list
 * Doubling last consonant may not be accurate because pronunciation is not considered for the determination.